 Trump was the president of the United States and was the ultimate decider of what was classified and what was not.

-Trump, now this is his defense.
+Trump, now this is, you know, I'm saying this is his defense.

-So no, these are not, these are not equivalent.
+So no, these are not equivalent.

-One had the authority to declassify, and one never had that authority.
+One had the authority to declassify and one never had that authority.

-So Deborah Kahn writing in Politico that uh Trump's victory taught Democrats about climate change and that climate change is out as a topic and energy affordability is in.
+So Deborah Kahn writing in Politico that Trump's victory taught Democrats about climate change and that climate change is out as a topic and energy affordability is in.

-In other words, the Democrats just found out that everything Republicans have been saying forever is the right approach.
+In other words, the Democrats just found out that everything Republicans have been saying forever is the right approach, that you want energy affordability and ultimately that will get you better climate and everything else.

-So, yes, affordability.
+So yes, affordability.

 So let me ask you this.

-If the Democrats thought that was their existential problem, climate change, and they've all seemingly decided to de-emphasize it.
+If the Democrats thought that was their existential problem, climate change, and they've all seemingly decided to de-emphasize it, does that mean it was ever real?

 And did they ever believe it was real?